PTAB

 2. Patent Overview

-• Brief Description: The ’422 patent discloses a method for producing multiple, sexed embryos in non-human mammals.
-The method involves pharmaceutically inducing superovulation, inseminating the mammal with sex-sorted sperm after the onset of estrus, and thereby producing at least two embryos of a desired sex.
+- Brief Description: The ’422 patent relates to a method for producing multiple, sexed embryos from a non-human female mammal.
+The method involves pharmaceutically inducing superovulation, inseminating the mammal with sex-sorted sperm after the onset of estrus, and fertilizing the eggs to produce at least two embryos of a desired sex.

 3. Grounds for Unpatentability